- Location: Gaborone, Botswana

 The Teen Mothers Support Group is intended to help pregnant adolescents develop appropriate parenting skills through monthly meetings dedicated to topics including family planning, medication adherence, feelings and emotions, sexual and reproductive health, baby care, financial literacy and gender based violence prevention.
 There are currently 45 teen mothers enrolled in the support group.

 Young Adults Support Group

 The COE set up the Young Adults Support Group (YASG) in 2013.
-Modelled after Teen Club, YASG meets once a month to reflect on issues related to this transitional phase in their lives.
+Modeled after Teen Club, YASG meets once a month to reflect on issues related to this transitional phase in their lives.
 During the 2014-2015 year, a total of 140 youths attended YASG.

 Cervical Cancer Screening

 As patients with HIV live longer, non-communicable diseases being to take a much more prominent role.
 Cervical cancer is one such condition that has increased in incidence and prevalence.
 With support from Rotary Club, we have received equipment to establish a “See and Treat” cervical cancer screening program.
 Protocols on screening and management of cervical cancer in older adolescent girls and young women are currently under development.
 This project is expected to create a cohort of patients and to generate important data which will inform researchers, clinicians, and planners on cervical cancer in perinatally infected adolescents.

 - Teen Club

 Since its inception in 2008, the psychology department integrated well with other departments and health professionals at the COE.
 The department is making significant contributions in providing holistic care and treatment to COE patients, more so because of the rapid growth in the population of adolescents, who are often faced with psychosocial challenges.
 Services provided include assessment, diagnosis and treatment of psychological disorders.